Grapes: The Juicy Facts

 Grapes are fruits botanically classified as berries, growing in clusters on the deciduous woody vines of the genus Vitis in the family Vitaceae.
 The sun-drenched vineyards of the Mediterranean and the rolling hills of Napa Valley showcase how these versatile fruits have incorporated themselves into the foundation of humanity, evolving from simple nourishment to symbols of celebration, indulgence, and artistry.

 In addition to their delicious flavor, grapes are a nutritional powerhouse that aids in general health thanks to their abundance of beneficial compounds.
-Grapes are rich in water (81%) and carbohydrates (18%) and contain small amounts of protein (1%).
+They are rich in water (81%) and carbohydrates (18%) and contain small amounts of protein (1%).
 They provide vitamins C and K, thiamine, riboflavin, niacin, and antioxidants like resveratrol, which are linked to reduced cancer risk.

 Grapes are rich with interesting folklore, trivia, and history beyond their nutritional and culinary value.